-1. The length restriction on doctoral abstracts has been removed.

-2. You are expected to follow the format rules recommended by Andrews University and outlined in this manual.

-3. Submit a final (post-defense, revised) digital copy of the dissertation to the DMiss program office.
-Note that your submitted digital file will have an unsigned approval page-for security precautions.
+- 1. The length restriction on doctoral abstracts has been removed. - 2.
+You are expected to follow the format rules recommended by Andrews University and outlined in this manual. - 3.
+Submit a final (post-defense, revised) digital copy of the dissertation to the DMiss program office.
+Note that your submitted digital file will have an unsigned approval page-for security precautions so no one can copy your signature.

-Please make arrangements with the DMiss program office for the printing, binding, and mailing of any personal, which are your personal expense.
+Please make arrangements with the DMiss program office for the printing, binding, and mailing of any personal copies, which are your personal expense.